gitencryptor/gitnoencryptor/README.md

 ## ⚙️ Prerequisites

-- Python 3.x: Make sure Python 3 is installed on your system before using GitFileManager.
+- Python 3.x: Make sure Python 3 is installed on your system before using GitNOEncryptor.

 ## 🔧 Setup

-Before using GitFileManager, you need to create a `config.json` file in the same directory as the tool.
+Before using GitNOEncryptor, you need to create a `config.json` file in the same directory as the tool.
 This file is required for authentication with GitHub.

 ### Example of `config.json`
 ```json